Priyankaa2495/Stamatics_DeepFlow/Deepflow_mini_assignment_1/README.md

-##  Mini Assignment 1 – Zomato EDA
+# Zomato Restaurant Data - Exploratory Data Analysis

-This project is a comprehensive **Exploratory Data Analysis (EDA)** of the **Zomato Restaurants Dataset**.
-The goal is to uncover meaningful insights about restaurant trends, cuisines, pricing, ratings, and location-based patterns using Python and visualization libraries such as `pandas`, `matplotlib`, and `seaborn`.
+This project is a comprehensive Exploratory Data Analysis (EDA) of Zomato's restaurant dataset.
+The objective is to extract meaningful insights about restaurant trends, cuisines, pricing, ratings, services, and geographic distribution.

----

-### Dataset Overview
+## Dataset Overview

-The dataset contains information about various restaurants listed on Zomato, including:
+The dataset contains information about restaurants listed on Zomato, including:

 - Restaurant names
 - Location and city
 - Cuisines served
 - Online delivery availability
--  Ratings and number of votes
+- Ratings and votes
--  Average cost for two people
+- Average cost for two
 - Types of services (e.g., Dine-out, Delivery, etc.)

----
+## Tools and Technologies

+- Python
+- pandas
+- matplotlib
+- seaborn

-###  Data Preprocessing
+## Data Cleaning and Preprocessing

-- Handled missing/null values
+- Handled missing and null values
-- Standardized inconsistent entries
-- Removed irrelevant or duplicate data
+- Fixed data inconsistencies in city names, cuisine listings, and service types
-- Converted currency and rating formats (if required)
+- Converted relevant columns to proper formats for analysis

----

-###  Analysis Performed
+## Analyses Performed

--  Identified the most popular cuisines across regions
+- Identified the most popular cuisines
--  Analyzed city-wise distribution of restaurants
+- Examined city-wise restaurant distribution
--  Explored trends in online delivery
+- Analyzed online delivery trends
--  Examined the relationship between cost and ratings
+- Studied the relationship between ratings and cost
--  Investigated key features that influence restaurant success

----
+- Explored which features correlate with highly-rated or successful restaurants

-###  Visualizations
+## Visualizations

-Various graphs and charts were used to extract and represent insights clearly:

-- Bar plots and pie charts for distribution analysis
-- Heatmaps for correlation and missing values
-- Scatter plots for relationship mapping (
+Used various types of plots (bar plots, heatmaps, scatter plots, etc.) to represent trends and relationships in the data clearly and effectively.

+## Conclusion

+This EDA provides insights into customer preferences and restaurant characteristics on Zomato, which can help understand user behavior, optimize restaurant offerings, and support strategic decisions.